maldoinc/wireup/readme.md

 </div>

-> [!NOTE]
-> Wireup 1.0 is coming soon with support for scoped lifetimes, a simpler api and improved documentation.
-> This document may refer to features not yet released.
----

 Dependency Injection (DI) is a design pattern where dependencies are provided externally rather than created within objects.
 Wireup automates dependency management using Python's type system, with support for async, generators and modern Python features.

 ## Features